-Educators increasingly are looking for help in putting classroom technology to its best use.
-Many of them are turning to the Internet for that help.
-A wise choice!
-A growing number of Web sites offer knowledgeable and useful ideas, suggestions, lesson plans, activities, and resources for integrating technology into the curriculum, and using it to increase student learning.
+Looking for help with technology integration?
+You're in luck.
+A growing number of Web sites offer useful ideas, lesson plans, activities and resources for using technology to increase student learning.
 Whether you're a newbie or a technology guru, you'll learn something new at the featured sites below.
 Included: More than a dozen Web sites to help educators increase and improve technology integration.

-Increasingly computers are being used to support learning in the classroom.
-Used effectively, computers can change the way we think and learn.
+Used effectively, technology can change the way we think and learn.
 But along with the technology, come issues such as how to best integrate it into the curriculum, Internet safety, access for all, and keeping up with the newest equipment.
 The following sites will give you some ideas and resources for using the technology efficiently in your classroom.

 CyberSmart Curriculum